Oceanport Landing Marina view at dusk

 The Glade is the newest addition to the 9/11 Memorial Park, honoring rescue & recovery workers affected by toxin exposure after 9/11 on “The Pile”

 Eataly has two locations in NYC: Flatiron on 23rd & 5th, and Downtown in the Oculus.
-We wandered and shopped, and stopped for a delicious lunch at Pasta & Pizza, one of their more casual restaurants (we’ve eaten here at their 5th Ave. location).
+We wandered and shopped, and stopped for a delicious lunch at Pasta & Pizza, one of their more casual restaurants (we’ve eaten here at their 5th Ave. location a couple of times).
 Rob had an amazing pasta dish with wild mushrooms, and I enjoyed a pizza with burrata, gorgonzola, red onion, sausage and olives.
 It was all delicious!!

 The shopping at Eataly is just as amazing as the food in the restaurants.
 We stocked up on some pastas, bread, sauce, pesto, pizza dough and cheese!
 It’s not only delicious, but it’s all beautiful to look at!

-We fortunately had great weather while we were in Liberty Landing other than some wind, so we were able to enjoy a nice, long bike ride along the water in Liberty State Park.
+We fortunately had great weather while we were in Liberty Landing other than some wind, so we were able to enjoy a nice, long bike rides along the water in Liberty State Park.

 A beautiful, but windy, ride along the causeway in Liberty State Park